 Emphasis is on speaking and listening comprehension in Mongolian, plus reading and writing skills, through classroom and field instruction.
 Classes are conducted by trained Mongolian language instructors.
 Students are placed in beginning, intermediate, or advanced classes based on in-country evaluation, including oral proficiency testing.
 Language training starts immediately after students arrive in Mongolia and continues during field excursions.

 Research Methods and Ethics – syllabus coming soon

 (ANTH3500 /3 credits / 45 class hours)

-Through a carefully designed sequence of field projects, workshops, and related lectures, this course will prepare students for independent research.
-Knowledge will culminate in each student’s successful completion of an individually designed and executed Independent Study Project (ISP) at the end of the semester.
+Through a carefully designed sequence of field projects, workshops, and related lectures, this course prepares students for independent research.
+Knowledge will culminate in each student’s successful completion of an individually designed and executed Independent Study Project at the end of the semester.